Frequently Asked Questions

 What if my camper needs to take medication during camp?

-In order for J-Camp staff to administer medication during the day, you must complete a separate medication disbursement form.
+In order for J-Camp staff to administer medication during the day, you must complete a separate medication disbursement form, which can be accessed in the Forms section of this website.
 Any over-the-counter or doctor-prescribed medication must be checked in during drop-off with our J-Camp team, along with the medication disbursement form, on the first day of camp.

 Can I request for my child to be in the same group as their friends?